 Farhan joined Watsi on March 12th, 2013.
-Three years ago, Farhan became the 2707th member to automatically support a new Watsi patient every month.
-Since then, 2,881 more people have become monthly donors!
+Five years ago, Farhan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Farhan's most recent donation supported Stefano, a 5-year-old boy from Tanzania, to fund leg surgery so he can walk well.